northwestern-omega-delta-phi/service-hour-submitter/README.md

 # service-hour-submitter
-Script to automatically submit service hours from spreadsheet on myodphi
+Script to automatically submit service hours from google sheets spreadsheet to myodphi